 Why use slideshow videos?

 It’s not a secret that we’re in a video-first world.
 Video not only gets a lot of engagement, but also massively improves your ROI.
+No need for a buzzfeed video, but any content you create can improve its ROI and reach other people through the video format.
 Afterall, 51.9% of marketing professionals worldwide describe video as the type of content with the best ROI.

 But, with a plethora of different video types available, why should businesses opt for slideshow videos?